mwong94/clickhouse-io-manager/README.md

 # `clickhouse-pandas-io-manager`
-Dagster io manager to integrate a ClickHouse db with pandas
+Dagster io manager to integrate a ClickHouse db with Pandas.
+Thanks ChatGPT!